lambci/cmda/README-SAR.md

 You can optionally enter VPC details (like a security group and subnets) to have the function launch in an existing VPC when you create the application.

 After the application has been deployed, you'll need the full name of the Lambda function it created, to configure `cmda`.
-You can get this by clicking on the `CmdaFunction` Resource in the Resources list, or by looking at the CloudFormation Stack's outputs where it's called `FunctionName`.
+You can get this by clicking on the `CmdaFunction` Resource in the Resources list, or by looking at the CloudFormation Stack's outputs for `FunctionName`.

 It will look something like: `serverlessrepo-cmda-CmdaFunction-12Q3L4R5I6O76`